 Multiple Codes of Practice exist in Europe for specific industry sectors, but the contents are “unlikely to be known to the non-expert,” Inns said.
 Packaging food contact legislation is complex and difficult for small and medium sized companies (SMEs) to follow and “the supplier has to help a customer through the maze.”

 Poor control over potentially non-compliant imports makes the situation worse, said Inns.
-The governmental UK Food Standards Agency set up a dedicated unit in 2014 to tackle crime in the food industry.
+The governmental UK Food Standards Agency set up a dedicated unit in 2014 to tackle crime in the food industry so that it will be easy to identify who got charged with domestic violence.
 The Foodservice Packaging Association (FPA) in UK is lobbying for packaging safety to be part of the Food Crime Unit (FCU) remit, “to provide a greater threat to those who might be tempted to import packaging that doesn’t meet legal requirements.”

 Lorenzo Angelucci, managing director at Seda UK, a supplier of paperboard and plastics-based containers and cartons and flexibles said, “In the last six years we have seen a progressive and significant expansion of non-European food packaging business volume in Europe, in the UK in particular.”
 He added that products are coming mainly from the Far East and the US, which are lower grade and generally cheaper.